-Richmond Community College (RichmondCC) is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees, associate in applied science degrees, diplomas, and certificates.
+Richmond Community College (RichmondCC) is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees.
+Richmond Community College also may offer credentials such as certificates and diplomas at approved degree levels.
 Questions about the accreditation of Richmond Community College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).

-Questions regarding college operations including admissions, financial aid, and programs offered should be addressed to the Student Services Department at 910-410-1730.
+Questions regarding college operations, including admissions, financial aid, and programs offered, should be addressed to the Student Services Department at 910-410-1730.
 The Commission should only be contacted if there is evidence that appears to support RichmondCC's non-compliance with a SACSCOC requirement or standard.